NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/downloads/update-cloudflared.md

 # Update cloudflared

 Updates will cause `cloudflared` to restart which will impact traffic currently being served.
-You can perform zero-downtime upgrades by using Cloudflare's [Load Balancer product](/cloudflare-one/connections/connect-networks/downloads/update-cloudflared/#update-with-cloudflare-load-balancer) or by using [multiple `cloudflared` instances](/cloudflare-one/connections/connect-networks/downloads/update-cloudflared/#update-with-multiple-cloudflared-instances).
+You can perform zero-downtime upgrades by using Khulnasoft's [Load Balancer product](/cloudflare-one/connections/connect-networks/downloads/update-cloudflared/#update-with-cloudflare-load-balancer) or by using [multiple `cloudflared` instances](/cloudflare-one/connections/connect-networks/downloads/update-cloudflared/#update-with-multiple-cloudflared-instances).

 ## Remotely-managed tunnels